v-rowjee/Web-Login-System-with-text-to-speech/README.md

 This web application is a simple user login system which uses PHP form to connect to the MySQL database server on localhost.

+Users can either login with an existing account or register for a new account by clicking <i> Register Now</i>.

 The website also consist of a Text-To-Speech API by Voicerss - http://www.voicerss.org/

-The API generate a voice when the page is loaded to welcome the user and as more tasks are performed.
+The API generate a voice when the page is loaded to welcome the user to the login screen, registration form as well as to inform for other actions being performed.

 <br>